cosminadrianpopescu/vim-sql-workbench/README-7.md

 ## Get an object source

-When you are with the cursor on top of any word in the buffer or in the result set, you can click `<leader>os` or your own custom shortcut.
+When you are with the cursor on top of any word in the buffer or in the result set, you can click `alt + s` or your own custom shortcut.
 This will display the object source if the object exists in the result set buffer or an error message.